em3ndez/tiny-web-server/README.md

 is authenticated.
 If authenticated, the user's email is set as an attribute in the request, which is then accessed by the endpoint to respond with a message indicating the user is logged in.

 In the test suite, there are two alternate test cases for authentication.
-One test case simulates a successful authentication by providing a valid "logged-in" cookie, which is decrypted to reveal a valid email address.
-The other test case simulates a failed authentication by providing an invalid cookie, which does not decrypt to a valid email address.
-The difference in the cookie values determines whether the authentication passes or fails, demonstrating how the filter and endpoint interact to handle authenticated and unauthenticated requests.
+One test case simulates a successful authentication by providing a valid "logged-in" cookie (7C65o6I2>A=6]4@>), which is decrypted to reveal a valid email address (fred@example.com).
+Recall, rot47 is only used for testing and you would never go live with that.
+The other test case simulates a failed authentication by providing an invalid cookie (aeiouaeiou), which does not decrypt to a valid email address.
+The difference in the cookie values determines whether the authentication passes or fails, demonstrating how the filter and endpoint interact to handle authenticated and unauthenticated requests - communicating via an attribute if all is good.

 ### A webSocket and endPoint within a path